Bernie Sanders on NATO

 Generally, Bernie did not want to engage in another ground war like the failed effort in Vietnam, and believed airstrikes would minimize U.S. military casualties and would be the likeliest way to stop a war criminal — Milosevic — who could not be dealt with diplomatically.
 In other words, he saw supporting the NATO airstrikes on Serbia as justified on humanitarian grounds:

-Ultimately, the Kosovo resolution won support from Congress, allowing the U.S.’ involvement in the airstrikes to go forward.
+Ultimately, the Kosovo resolution won support from Congress, allowing the United States’ involvement in the airstrikes to go forward.
 NATO airstrikes began in late March 1999 and ended by mid-June that same year.
 Soon after the airstrikes ended, the Serbian government agreed to disarm, and its complete demilitarization was confirmed by September.
 Milosevic and other leaders were charged with war crimes by the International Court of Justice in The Hague.

 In 2011, the Arab Spring came to Libya in the form of a popular uprising.
 After long-time dictator Muammar Gaddafi responded by violently targeting civilians, NATO used military intervention on behalf of the rebels to end the war.
-Since then, Libya has not been able to achieve stability and continues to be wracked by conflict.
+Since then, Libya has not been able to achieve stability and continues to be marred by conflict.
 Bernie takes a conservative stance on involvement in Libya, and believes we should have spent money on fixing America’s problems instead.

 What was the situation in Libya in 2011?